JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 ## Keeping Build to Rent rented

 Many of the other provisions are familiar from the proposed development of the [Elephant and Castle Shopping Centre](http://35percent.org/shopping-centre/), also a BtR development.
 As at the Elephant a legal covenant is needed to ensure that the BtR development remains for rent, not for sale.
-The convenant for the Biscuit Factory is only for 20 years though, whereas Southwark required thirty years from developer Delancey for the shopping centre; in any event the covenant does not entirely stop a developer selling on, if they are prepared to pay a penalty, known as 'claw-back'.
+The covenant for the Biscuit Factory is only for 20 years though, whereas Southwark required thirty years from developer Delancey for the shopping centre; in any event the covenant does not entirely stop a developer selling on, if they are prepared to pay a penalty, known as 'claw-back'.

 ## (Another) non-viable development.